 1. Tom Brady

 Tom Brady is the Michael Jordan of football.
 He’s the ultimate winner and there’s nothing we could say about him that could demeanor his legacy.
 You can talk about his lack of mobility or Bill Belichick’s elite coaching.
 You can talk about the great receivers he’s had, or even about the three Super Bowl losses.
-It just doesn’t matter, Brady is the greatest of all time and he’ll prove it again even after leaving the New England Patriots.
+It just doesn’t matter, Brady is the greatest of all time and he proved it again even after leaving the New England Patriots, as he took the Tampa Bay Buccaneers to glory in his first season with the team, becoming the oldest quarterback to win the Super Bowl (43).

-He’ll go down as the league’s all-time leader in touchdown passes, is the oldest player to win an MVP (40), which proves that he’s been a consistent menace for two decades.
+He went down as the league’s all-time leader in touchdown passes, is the oldest player to win an MVP (40), which proves that he’s been a consistent menace for two decades.
 I mean, it’s not easy to play at the highest level for 5 years, try 20.
-Up to this day, he holds the record for the most playoff games (41), road wins (98), best touchdown to interception ratio in a season (28-2), career passing yards and touchdowns with one team, most touchdown passes (18) and yards (2,836) in the Super Bowl, most Super Bowl wins and never-ending etcetera.
+He holds the record for the most Super Bowl rings, most playoff games (48), road wins (113), most regular season games started (333), most passes completed in a regular season (7,753), most passing yards in a regular season (89,214), most passing touchdowns in a regular season (649), best touchdown to interception ratio in a season (28-2), career passing yards and touchdowns with one team, most touchdown passes (18) and yards (2,836) in the Super Bowl, most Super Bowl wins and never-ending etcetera.